Let's get down to business, just give me the damn values!

 Pro Tip II: Do NOT rigidly adhere to these values during your draft.
 Actual values fluctuate wildly from draft to draft.
 Depending on the draft, paying over your value may end up being a great decision if other players in a particular tier are being auctioned off at a higher price.

-Pro Tip III: Make such you get at least three RB/WR that when healthy, you'd start them every week regardless of matchup.
+Pro Tip III: Make sure you get at least three RB/WR that when healthy, you'd start them every week regardless of matchup.
 This usually means you'll be be paying at least half of your budget on three players, however this will help ensure your starting lineup won't lose any VORP compared to other teams, and it will allow you to be more flexible with your bench spots throguhut the early part of the season when bench management and free agency matter most.
 The biggest mistake an auction drafter can make is waiting too long to spend their money on quality players.
 Don't be the guy with ten Theo Riddicks and Jamison Crowders on your roster, and don't be the guy that has to spend $30 on a kicker at the end of the draft because you were too frugal throughout (I've been this guy and it doesn't feel good).

 Bonus Tip: If you really like a guy, pay a few extra bucks, it makes the season more fun.